reicolina/csv-formatter/README.md

 ## Description
 The CSV Formatter is a versatile tool designed to format CSV files from various sources into a standardized format.
 It supports operations such as renaming columns, moving columns, and duplicating columns based on a provided mapping.

+## Use Cases
+The CSV Formatter can be used for a variety of tasks, including:
+- Standardizing CSV files from different sources.
+- Preparing CSV files for import into a database.
+- Cleaning up CSV files for analysis.
+- Automating repetitive tasks on CSV files.
+- Telecom billing CDR (Call Detail Record) data processing.

 ## Requirements
 In order to run the CSV Formatter, you need to have the following installed:
 - Git